csse374project/project/README.md

 This section will describe how the design of the project has evolved as it progressed.

 Milestone 7:
 In order to facilitate parsing patterns, the UMLParser class was changed to a concrete class.
 It was previously a class consisting only of static methods.
 Now, it manages the diagram generation and stores variables relevant to its administration.
 This object can now be created from the UI and used to create the picture of the UML.
+Added a factory for ASM class visitors.
+Added a UI implemented in java swing.

 Milestone 6:
 No design changes have been made since milestone 5.